 Get in Touch Today!

 David Sarnacki has devoted more than half of his life to helping individuals with divorce and family law.
 If you live in the Grand Rapids area and are undergoing a divorce involving child support or a child support conflict, Sarnacki Law Firm can help.
 We are currently accepting new clients.
-Fill out the form below and we will get back to you as soon as possible to schedule an initial consultation.
+Contact us now to get started.